 - ½ cup roasted peanuts – chopped

-- 1 lime – peeled and sliced into wedge
+- 1 lime – peeled and thinly sliced into wedges

-- 1 ¼ tbsp.
-Chinese Five Spice – In the spice section of the supermarket
+- 1 ¼ tablespoon Chinese Five Spice – In the spice section of the supermarket

-- 1 package extra firm tofu – chopped into small pieces
+- 15 ounce extra firm tofu – pressed and chopped into small pieces

-- 6 large spinach or lettuce leaves – washed and patted dry
+- 6 large lettuce leaves – washed and patted dry see note

 - Salt to taste

-Wash and dry the spinach or lettuce leaves.
+- Wash and dry the lettuce leaves.
 Set aside.

-Heat the oil in a sauté pan on high heat.
-When the oil is hot add the onions and cook until they start to look translucent.
-Add the ginger, peanuts, and tofu.
-Add the Chinese five spice and salt.
-Stir until the spice is evenly distributed amongst the tofu.
+- Heat the 1 tablespoon vegetable oil in a sauté pan on high heat.
+When the oil is hot add the slivered onions and cook until they start to look translucent.
+Add the 2 tablespoon ginger, ½ cup peanuts,4 tablespoon soy sauce, and 15 oz chopped tofu.
+Stir well.
+Add the 1 ¼ tablespoon Chinese five spice and salt to taste.
+Stir until combined.
 The tofu should look slightly brown.
-Add the basil and squeeze the juice from the ½ lime over the tofu mix.
-Stir constantly until the tofu is done, approximately three more minutes.
+Add the ¼ cup basil, 2 teaspoon sesame oil, and squeeze the juice from the ½ lime over the tofu mixture..
+Stir constantly until the tofu is done, approximately five more minutes.

-Let the tofu cool for a few minutes.
-Spoon into leaves, add the lime wedges, drizzle some soy sauce over them, and take a bite.
-Now dance!
-You’ll want to, I promise.
+- Let the tofu cool for a few minutes.
+Spoon into leaves, add the lime wedges, drizzle some soy sauce over the top,

-If you like really spicy food, you can add a tsp of hot pepper flakes to the mixture.
+- If you like really spicy food, you can add a teaspoon of hot pepper flakes to the mixture.
 If you don’t like the lime wedges, squeeze a little extra juice on the wrap, or omit it all together.
 This is your wrap, do what you like.